OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

   However 2 related informations will be updated in OpenERP and exported to Magento:

-  * Price of the products, based on the OpenERP pricelists
   * Available quantity in the stock
+  * Price of the products, based on the OpenERP pricelists (optionally)

 OpenERP is the master of data:
   As of today, the handling of the catalog in the connector has not been implemented
   (it was in the version for OpenERP 6.1).